-The most common cooling system problems fall into three common areas such as overcooling, high heat and noise.
+The most common cooling system problems fall into three common areas such as overcooling, high heat, and noise.
 The fourth problem is internal engine overheating.
-This is visualised as burned valves or scuffed pistons or rings, caused by overheating of the internal parts.
+This is visualized as burned valves or scuffed pistons or rings, caused by overheating of the internal parts.

 This guide will help you to take the first step in identifying these problems by explaining what could go wrong.

 The troubles which usually occur in the cooling systems are as follows,

 - Loss of liquids coolant due to leaks.

 - Incorrect temperature gauge reading.